IIS Tutorial Series (Part 1): Installing FastCGI and PHP for IIS 6.0

 Unzip the content to somewhere on your server.
 I prefer the base of the C drive: C:\php\

-Rename the “php.ini-recommended” file to “php.ini” and make any adjustments to that configuration file.
+Rename the “php.ini-recommended” (or “php.ini-production” or “php.ini-development”, depending on the version of PHP) file to the name “php.ini” and make any adjustments to that configuration file.
 (I won’t go over that in this tutorial.)
 You can do this at a later time if you wish.
 Just like that, PHP is technically “installed” on your server.

 Making PHP work